 With far less metal around them than motorists have, those who ride any type of bike are substantially more exposed to danger.
 One of our previous clients sustained serious injuries when the driver of a car made a right turn and cut him off.
 He rolled onto her hood, down the bumper, and onto the asphalt.
 His motorized bicycle ended up under the car.
 These and other scenarios are all too common, and tragically, they can change someone’s life.

 If another person’s carelessness on the road led you to sustain injuries, our attorneys can help.
-Contact CaseyGerry to schedule a confidential consultation.
+Contact CaseyGerry to schedule a confidential consultation to learn more about San Diego electric bicycle laws.